yejibro/gnippopk/README.md

 Honestly I no longer remember what most of these were for

+Those scripts were made for macOS but should work with other systems with bash, curl, some uuid generating tool and basic coreutils

 `getKoreanka <url>` returns list of images of supplied celebrity or pages with higher resolution photos, I don't remember, `getImages` looks similar